Sales Automation

 March 29, 202610 min read

-An agentic workflow is a process where an AI agent -- a system that can reason, plan, and take action -- handles a sequence of decisions and tasks that would otherwise require a human.
-In B2B sales, this means agents that research prospects, write personalized outreach, classify replies, update your CRM, and route conversations appropriately -- all without you triggering each step manually.
+An agentic workflow is a process where an AI agent (a system that can reason, plan, and take action) handles a sequence of decisions and tasks that would otherwise require a human.
+In B2B sales, that means agents researching prospects, writing personalized outreach, classifying replies, updating your CRM, and routing conversations.
+You stop triggering each step manually.

 This is different from traditional automation.
-And the difference matters if you are trying to build a sales pipeline that scales without proportional headcount growth.
+The difference matters if you're trying to build a sales pipeline that scales without proportional headcount growth.

-Most sales automation works through rigid rules: if a lead submits a form, assign to rep A and send email template B. If the deal reaches stage 3, create a follow-up task.
-These rules work well for simple, predictable workflows.
+Most sales automation runs on rigid rules.
+If a lead submits a form, assign to rep A and send email template B. If the deal reaches stage 3, create a follow-up task.
+These rules are fine for simple, predictable workflows.

-The problem is that B2B sales is not simple or predictable.
+The problem is B2B sales isn't simple or predictable.

-• Read a prospect's recent LinkedIn post and decide whether it is relevant enough to mention
+• Read a prospect's recent LinkedIn post and decide whether it's relevant enough to mention

-• Determine that a particular reply is a soft yes masquerading as a no
+• Spot that a particular reply is a soft yes masquerading as a no

-• Decide which of four possible email templates is most appropriate for this specific contact
+• Decide which of four possible email templates fits this specific contact

-These tasks require judgment -- the ability to interpret context and choose an appropriate action.
-Traditional automation systems have no judgment.
-They execute rules.
-When reality does not fit the rule, they break or do nothing.
+These tasks require judgment.
+The ability to interpret context and pick a sensible action.
+Traditional automation has no judgment.
+It executes rules.
+When reality doesn't fit the rule, it breaks or does nothing.

 AI agents have judgment.
-They reason about inputs, consider options, and make decisions.
-This is the fundamental shift that makes agentic workflows different.
+They reason about inputs, weigh options, and make decisions.
+That's the fundamental shift.

-According to a McKinsey Technology Trends Report from 2025, companies deploying AI agents in sales workflows report 35-45% reductions in time spent on prospecting and research tasks, with output quality matching or exceeding manual work in 80% of cases.
+According to a McKinsey Technology Trends Report from 2025, companies deploying AI agents in sales workflows report 35-45% reductions in time spent on prospecting and research, with output quality matching or beating manual work in 80% of cases.

-Reasoning: The agent interprets inputs rather than pattern-matching against rules.
-It can handle novel situations that were not anticipated when the workflow was designed.
-Tool use: The agent can call external tools -- search the web, query a database, write to a CRM, send an email -- and decide which tool to use based on the current state of the task.
-Multi-step planning: The agent breaks a complex goal into sub-tasks and executes them in sequence, using the output of each step to inform the next.
-Error recovery: When a step fails or produces unexpected results, the agent can try an alternative approach rather than stopping entirely.
-Memory and context: Across a sequence of actions, the agent maintains context.
-It knows what it already found out about a prospect and does not start from scratch on step 3.
+Reasoning.
+The agent interprets inputs instead of pattern-matching against rules.
+It can handle situations the original designer didn't anticipate.
+Tool use.
+The agent can call external tools (search the web, query a database, write to a CRM, send an email) and pick the right tool based on what it's working on.
+Multi-step planning.
+The agent breaks a complex goal into sub-tasks and runs them in sequence, using the output of one step to inform the next.
+Error recovery.
+When a step fails or returns garbage, the agent tries something else instead of stopping.
+Memory and context.
+Across a sequence of actions, the agent keeps context.
+It knows what it already learned about a prospect on step 1 and doesn't redo that work on step 3.

-A simple if-then automation has none of these properties.
-An LLM-powered agent working through an orchestration framework has all of them.
+A simple if-then automation has none of these.
+An LLM-powered agent running through an orchestration framework has all of them.

 1. Agent receives company name and domain